avatardeejay/grove/README.md

 # grove 🌴

 A featherweight CLI version control tool. ~900kb.
-You create a project (a list of files and folders) and then you can make saves of that project.
+You create a project, a list of files and folders on your machine, and you make saves of it, to be restored at will.

-## saves
-A backup of your files.
-Saves can be restored later.

-### chapters
-Saves will organize into chapters once you have 99+ in one project.
-Chapters are a folder in your directory, and a page in your UI.

-### labyrinth
-By default, all your selected folders and files are stored in the root of the backup folder when you make a save.
-Saves can alternatively be stored in labyrinth mode, where the original paths for every element are recreated inside the backup folder.

 ## Install